minio/minio/docs/gateway/nas.md

 minio gateway nas /shared/nasvol
 ```

-## Test using Minio Browser
+## Test using MinIO Browser

-Minio Gateway comes with an embedded web based object browser.
+MinIO Gateway comes with an embedded web based object browser.
 Point your web browser to http://127.0.0.1:9000 to ensure that your server has started successfully.

 ![Screenshot](https://raw.githubusercontent.com/minio/minio/master/docs/screenshots/minio-browser-gateway.png)

-## Test using Minio Client `mc`
+## Test using MinIO Client `mc`

 `mc` provides a modern alternative to UNIX commands such as ls, cat, cp, mirror, diff etc. It supports filesystems and Amazon S3 compatible cloud storage services.